 If you’re worried about attempting your first French seam or you’d prefer to get to grips with the basics before you start, you can always get someone to help you.

-Have a look around for sewing workshops or sewing lessons for beginners and start learning to sew and don’t forget to check out Pinterest for inspiration, too!
+If The Sewing Group doesn't quite feel right, have a look around for sewing workshops or sewing classes for beginners and start learning to sew and don’t forget to check out Pinterest for inspiration, too!

 A lot of sewing organisations offer lessons around certain themes (sewing for children, overcasting, zippers, customising, sewing a button, hems, choosing the right needles, etc.).
 You can find courses that last just a day and learn how to do a French seam.
 It’s rare that they’ll last any longer than this.
 You’ll also learn how to follow patterns and the different steps involved.